lpcprog#

 command (

-) – expect return code
+bool) – Whether to expect a return code from the command.

 - Return type:

-]- Returns:
+Optional[StatusCode]- Returns:

 - set_baud_rate(baud_rate, stop_bits=1, print_status=True)#